varnish/Varnish-Book/varnish_book.rst

 The Admin course requires that you:

 - have expertise in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
-- understand HTTP and related Internet protocols,
+- understand HTTP cache headers,
 - understand regular-expressions, and
 - be able to install the software listed below.

 The Webdev course requires that you:

 - have expertise in a shell on a Linux/UNIX machine, including editing text files and starting daemons,
+- understand HTTP cache headers,
-- understand HTTP and related Internet protocols, and
+- understand regular-expressions, and
 - be able to install the software listed below.

 .. container:: handout